Road Trip Around Ireland

 We said good-bye to Diamond Hill and thanks to our friends at the Carrick-on-Suir Heritage Centre we headed to Cobh (formerly Queenstown) on our way to Cork.
-It is a picturesque port town and a great recommendation for family historians as it was the place where most Irish emigrants took their last steps on Irish soil.
+Cobh, is a picturesque port town and significant for family historians because it’s the place where most Irish emigrants took their last steps on Irish soil.
 It was also the last port of call for the Titanic before it sunk.

 Our tickets came with the name of a passenger aboard the Titanic whose destiny we were to trace despite knowing it wouldn’t end well.
 I didn’t think my destiny would end well when I offered to move our car from the city centre to the Heritage Centre car park to take advantage of another two hours free parking.